Gaussian regularization for resonant states: open and dispersive optical systems

-We showed the orthogonality of electric mode RS product integrals, for $\alpha \neq \beta $ in the main text when one integrates over their magnetic fields.
-Here we show that RS orthogonality also holds for the RSs of spherical scatterers is found by integrating the \emph{electric} part of the RS scalar product for two electric type RSs in Eq.(\ref{PsiRes}) (type $(e)$ with $\alpha \neq \beta $).
-The volume scalar product integral inside the sphere is,
+In the main text, we showed the orthogonality of electric mode RS product integrals for a spherical scatterer when integrating the magnetic field product of the RSs products over all space when $\alpha \neq \beta$.
+Here we show that RS orthogonality also holds for products of the \emph{electric} fields of the electric type modes (n.b. the same integrals also arise in magnetic field integration of magnetic type modes).
+The volume inner product integral inside the sphere for two RSs $\alpha$ and $\beta$ is zero unless they share the same $q,n,m$ numbers, and in the case where they do share the same $q,n,m$, their product integral inside the sphere is,

-where we used Eq.(111a) in ref.~\cite{arxiv2018} to evaluate the integral in the first line of this equation.
-Simply adding Eqs.(\ref{rltRelec}) and (\ref{rgtRelec}) then immediately leads to the orthogonality of the electric type RSs when integrating their electric fields over all space,
+where we used Eq.(111a) in ref.~\cite{McPhStout20} to evaluate the integral in the first line of this equation.
+Simply adding \cref{rltRelec,rgtRelec} then immediately leads to the orthogonality of the electric type RSs in lossless media when integrating their electric fields over all space,

-Calculations for magnetic modes are completely analogous, and no analytic expression integrals are required outside of those already encountered, so they need not be detailed here.
+All the calculations for the magnetic modes when $\alpha\neq\beta$ are completely analogous to those of this section and those of \cref{sssect:RSmult} in the main text up to overall sign factors (which we did not explicit here for sake of clarity).